fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    **Time-gating.** An alternative possibility is working in the time domain using the equivalent TDR responses.
-If we transform the measured S-parameters into a TDR plot, a time window can be applied that focuses on the response of only the DUT without the early and late reflections by the ports.
-This window can then be transformed back to the frequency domain to "clean" our S-parameters.
+If we transform the measured S-parameters into a TDR plot, a *time gate* can be applied that focuses on the response of only the DUT without the early and late reflections by the ports.
+This gated waveform can then be transformed back to the frequency domain to "clean" our S-parameters.
 This is not a rigorous solution in comparison to applying proper calibration algorithms, but is a quick-and-dirty solution.
 See [17]_.